EmotionCognitionLab/pacedb-csf/server/reminders/message-loader/README.md

-This directory contains the raw data for the various reminder messages as well as a script to load them into the hrv-[stage]-reminder-msgs table.
+This directory contains the raw data for the various reminder messages as well as a script to load them into the pbcsf-[stage]-reminder-msgs table.
 Note that if you want to change the data the following must be true:

  - They must be in csv format